pierre-yves-monnet/c8-AI-challenge/README.md

 ## Link forms in the process

-Open again the process, and link the form `claimSubmission` on the start event
+Open again the process, and link the form `claimSubmission` on the start event.
+To do that, click on the start event, then on the link button and select the ClaimSubmission form.
 ![Process_RegisterFormClaimSubmission.png](images/process/Process_RegisterFormClaimSubmission.png)

 Link the `ClaimVerification` form in the CheckClaim user task